Gaucho: Origins

 The original gaucho was typically descended from unions between Iberian men and Amerindian women, although he might also have African ancestry.
 A DNA analysis study of rural inhabitants of Rio Grande do Sul, who style themselves gaúchos, has claimed to discern, not only Amerindian (Charrúa and Guaraní) ancestry in the female line but, in the male line, a higher proportion of Spanish ancestry than is usual in Brazil.
 However, gauchos were a social class, not an ethnic group.

 Gauchos are first mentioned by name in the 18th century records of the Spanish colonial authorities who administered the Banda Oriental (present-day Uruguay).
 For them, he is an outlaw, cattle thief, robber and smuggler.
 Félix de Azara (1790) said gauchos were "the dregs of the Rio de la Plata and of Brazil".
 Summarised one scholar: "Fundamentally [the gaucho of the time] was a colonial bootlegger whose business was contraband trade in cattle hides.
 His work was highly illegal; his character lamentably reprehensible; his social standing exceedingly low.

 "Gaucho" was an insult; yet it was possible to use the word to refer, without animosity, to country people in general.
 Furthermore the gaucho's skills, though useful in banditry or smuggling, were just as useful for serving in the frontier police.
-The Spanish administration recruited its antismuggling Cuerpo de Blandengues from among the outlaws themselves.
+The Spanish administration recruited its anti-smuggling Cuerpo de Blandengues from among the outlaws themselves.
 The Uruguayan patriot José Gervasio Artigas made precisely that career transition.